influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/config.md

 *The next three options control how batching works.
 You should have this enabled otherwise you could get dropped metrics or poor performance.
 Batching will buffer points in memory if you have many coming in.*

+### retention-policy = ""

+The relevant retention policy.
+An empty string is equivalent to the database's `DEFAULT` retention policy.

 ### batch-size = 5000